kubevirt/managed-tenant-quota/README.md

 https://github.com/kubevirt/managed-tenant-quota/blob/main/manifests/VirtualMachineMigrationResourceQuotaExample.yaml

-VirtualMachineMigrationResourceQuota has only single spec called `additionalMigrationResources` for the sake of simplicity and convenient `VirtualMachineMigrationResourceQuota.spec.additionalMigrationResources` field has the same type as the `ResourceQuota.spec.hard` field that is used to define resources limitations.
+VirtualMachineMigrationResourceQuota has only single spec called `additionalMigrationResources`.

+for the sake of simplicity and convenient `VirtualMachineMigrationResourceQuota.spec.additionalMigrationResources` field has the same type as the `ResourceQuota.spec.hard` field that is used to define resources limitations.